vrabbi/lab-carvel-bundles/workshop/content/workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+This workshop explores the use of Carvel tools and packaging to enable Educates to be installed in a disconnected environment.